tarof429/stuckathome/golang/README.md

 2 yellow
 */
 ```

+There are two parts to the slice: the first is inclusive, the second is exclusive.

 Now an interesting thing about slices is that modifing an element in a slice will modify an element in the original array!
 This is actually a major difference between go and python.